RoboJackets/apiary/docs/officers/payments/accept.rst

 Treasurers also have the ability to apply waivers.

 .. hint::
-   To record cash or check payments, you must have a project manager or officer role.
+   To record cash or check payments, you must have a ``project-manager`` or ``officer`` role.
-   To apply waivers, you need a separate permission.
+   To apply waivers, you must have the ``officer`` role.
    If you need access, ask in :slack:`it-helpdesk`.

 Online-Only Payment Methods
 ---------------------------

-The following payment methods are only accepted online, and incur an additional surcharge depending on the amount of the transaction.
+The following payment methods are only accepted online and incur an additional surcharge depending on the amount of the transaction.

 - Credit and debit cards
 - Google Pay
 - Apple Pay
 - Cash App

-We do **not** accept payments via PayPal, Venmo, or Zelle, as they're more complicated and expensive to process.
+We do **not** accept payments via PayPal, Venmo, or Zelle (they're more complicated and expensive to process.)

 Recording an Offline Payment
 ----------------------------